bgopikrishna/content/blog/getting-started-with-webpack.md

 Loaders have two properties:

-1. `test` - It helps to identify the file types which need to be transformed
+1. `test` - It helps to identify the file types which need to be transformed into javascript modules
-2. `use` - It helps to determine what type of loader to be used on this file type.
+2. `use` - It helps to determine what loader to use on this file type.

-If you want to use multiple loaders on a single file you can pass `use` property as array `['loader-1', 'loader-2']`.
+If you want to use multiple loaders on a single file, you can pass `use` property as array `['loader-1', 'loader-2']`.

-One thing to remember is loaders will be applied from right to left, So loader-2 will be used first, then loader-1.
+One thing to remember is loaders will be applied from right to left so that loader-2 will be used first, then loader-1.

     //webpack.config.jsmodule.exports = {    "entry": "src/app.js", //Custom entry point,    "output": "build/bundle.js", //Custom output path    "module": {        rules: [            {                test: /\.css$/ ,                use: ['style-loader', 'css-loader']            }        ]   },}

 ### Plugins

-While loaders can transform certain types of modules other than JS, plugins can perform a broader range of tasks like bundle optimisation, asset management etc.
+While loaders can transform specific modules other than JS, plugins can perform a broader range of tasks like bundle optimization, asset management, etc.

-Webpack itself is made-up of plugins.
+> Webpack itself is made-up of plugins.

-To keep things simple, let’s have a look at [HtmlWebpackPlugin.](https://webpack.js.org/plugins/html-webpack-plugin/)
+To keep things simple, let's have a look at [HtmlWebpackPlugin.](https://webpack.js.org/plugins/html-webpack-plugin/)

 Basically what `HtmlWebpackPlugin` will do was it creates an HTML template and add the script tags which point to bundled JS.